C0l0red/p2p-auction/README.md

 I built this simple P2P application using `hyperbee`, `hyperswarm/rpc` and `hyperbee`.

 The application uses OOP to define types such as `Server`, `Client`, `CLI` and `Auction`.
-Most of it is complete, save for the error handling when users enter invalid commands.
+Most of it is complete, save for the error handling when users enter invalid commands.\
+The items for bid are persisted using HyperBee.

 I hope you find it interesting.